TeiaLabs/cacheia/README.md

 ## Structure

-The repository is separated into four subfolders:
+The repository is separated into five subfolders:

 -   api: exposes a HTTP interface for all cacheia functionalitites
 -   client: a client library that can be used to interact with the cacheia API
 -   core: the core library that implements the cacheia functionalities
--   middleware: a middleware that can be used alongside FastAPI to cache responses
+-   decorators: helper decorators that can be used whithin FastAPI or plain functions to cache responses
+-   schemas: schemas used by the API and the client

 ## Docs